Higher rank lattices are not coarse median: Introduction

 A finitely generated group is said to be coarse median if some Cayley graph has a coarse median (not necessarily equivariant under the group action).
-Bowditch showed (see~\cite{bowditch_coarse_median}) that if a group is coarse median, then its Dehn function is at most quadratic and it has property (RD).
-Furthermore, if a group has a coarse median of rank at most $r$, there is no quasi-isometric embedding of $\R^{r+1}$ into that group.
+Bowditch showed that a coarse median group is finitely presented, and has at most quadratic Dehn function (see~\cite[Corollary~8.3]{bowditch_coarse_median}).
+Furthermore, Chatterji-Ruane's criterion (see~\cite{chatterji_ruane}) applies to show that a coarse median group of finite rank has property (RD) (see~\cite[Theorem~9.1]{bowditch_embedding_trees}).
+Moreover, if a group has a coarse median of rank at most $r$, there is no quasi-isometric embedding of $\R^{r+1}$ into that group.
 Bowditch also showed that the existence of a coarse median is a quasi-isometry invariant, that a group is Gromov hyperbolic if and only if it is coarse median of rank $1$, and that a group hyperbolic relative to coarse median groups is itself coarse median (see~\cite{bowditch_rh_coarse_median}).
 Furthermore, Bowditch showed that the mapping class group of a surface of genus $g$ with $p$ punctures is coarse median of rank $3g-3+p$, hereby recovering Behrstock and Minsky's result that the mapping class group has property (RD) (see~\cite{behrstock_minsky_centroids}), and the rank theorem (see~\cite{hamenstadt_qirigidity} and \cite{behrstock_minsky_rank}).

-Since most known examples of coarse median groups have some nonnegative curvature features, Bowditch asked in~\cite{bowditch_coarse_median} whether higher rank symmetric space, or even CAT(0) spaces, admit coarse medians.
-In this article, we give a negative answer to this question, by showing the following:
+Since most known examples of coarse median groups have some non-positive curvature features, Bowditch asked in~\cite{bowditch_coarse_median} whether higher rank symmetric spaces, or even CAT(0) spaces, admit coarse medians.
+In this article, we give a negative answer to this question.

+\begin{mainthm} Let $X$ be a thick affine building of spherical type different from $A_1^r$.
+There is no locally convex Lipschitz median on $X$. \end{mainthm}

+By considering asymptotic cones and using work of Kleiner-Leeb and Bowditch, we deduce the following.

+\begin{mainthm} Let $X$ be a symmetric space of non-compact type, or a thick affine building, of spherical type different from $A_1^r$.
+Then $X$ has no coarse median. \end{mainthm}

+A consequence of this result is the classification of symmetric spaces of non-compact type and affine buildings which are coarse median.

 \begin{mainthm} Let $X$ be a symmetric space of non-compact type, or a thick affine building.
 There exists a coarse median on $X$ if and only if the spherical type of $X$ is $A_1^r$. \end{mainthm}

 Note that the coarse median is not assumed to be equivariant by any group.